cyrushanlon/website/_posts/2020-08-23-bluetooth-ipod.md

 # How did I do it?

   The first step is opening the damn thing, ifixit rates it as very difficult.
 For the first times opening 6th gen iPods I certainly agree.
 I followed the steps found [here](https://www.ifixit.com/Guide/iPod+Classic+Hard+Drive+Replacement/564) using 4 iflash [flexible pry tools](https://www.iflash.xyz/store/flexible-pry-tool/).
-I Followed along up to the removal of the hard disk.
+I followed along up to the removal of the hard disk.

   I managed to do the required soldering with the motherboard inside the frame, but it would be a bit easier if you took it out.